dilipthelip/ApacheKafka/README.md

 ![](https://github.com/dilipthelip/ApacheKafka/blob/master/images/kafka13.png)

 -	When the producer is ready to send messages in to the Apache Kafka Cluster.
-It must have knowledge abbout atlease one of the broker to which it has to send the message.
+It must have knowledge about atlease one of the broker to which it has to send the message.
 -	The metadata related data is sent back to the kafka producer which has the partition related information.

 ### Kafka Consumer point of view: